tbgitoo/USDX/COMPILING.md

 ./build_SDL2.sh  --api=29 --arch=x86
 ./build_SDL2.sh  --api=29 --arch=x86_64

+SDL2 official version:  git clone --branch SDL2 https://github.com/libsdl-org/SDL

+Set the following in your your .bash profile PATH=$PATH:~/Library/Android/sdk/ndk/25.2.9519653 PATH=$PATH:~/Library/Android/sdk/tools export ANDROID_NDK_HOME=~/Library/Android/sdk/ndk/25.2.9519653

+git clone --branch SDL2 https://github.com/libsdl-org/SDL

+in the SDL folder created, execute build-scripts/android-prefab.sh and find libSDL2.so for each architecture, along with the includes and .pc files

+git clone --branch SDL2 https://github.com/libsdl-org/SDL_image

+in the SDL_image folder created, execute build-scripts/android-prefab.sh, find libSL2_image.so for each architecture along the includes and .pc files.
+There may be some issues that you need to debug in the script itself, for example setting an sdl_build_root variable in the script so that it points to the build-android-prefab in the SLD folder from above, and also checking whether the script can find SDL_image.h, it may be in the include.
+Also, you need to run the download.sh script in the external folder to get the necessary libraries

 SDL3 is also available from https://github.com/libsdl-org/SDL/ build-scripts/android-prefab.sh, find libSDL3.so for each architecture, along with the includes and .pc files

 SDL3_image is also available from https://github.com/libsdl-org/SDL_image/ build-scripts/android-prefab.sh, find libSL3_image.so for each architecture along the includes and .pc files